jpatel531/HipSpot/README.md

 ##What It Does

 Let's say you're in an office, and there's one computer running Spotify.
-Given that computer has Spotify open, and both `server/server.rb` and the `robut` binary are running, anyone on the company's HipChat can play songs on the central computer.
+Given that computer has Spotify open, and both `server/server.rb` and the `robut` binary are running, anyone on the company's HipChat can play songs on the central computer merely by typing `!play song_name` in a HipChat room.

 ##How To Run It